jesse-wei/jesse-wei.github.io/_posts/2022-08-10-guide-to-act.md

 ## Specific tips

-This section contains specific tips for each section of the ACT<sup>®</sup>.
-Since I personally used many of the ACT<sup>®</sup> textbooks in [Resources](#websites-and-textbooks), this section consists of the high points of those textbooks (though I suggest that you read them for more tips) and my own tips that I learned from experience.
+This section contains specific tips for each section of the ACT.
+Since I personally used many of the ACT textbooks in [Resources](#websites-and-textbooks), this section consists of the high points of those textbooks (though I suggest that you read them for more tips) and my own tips that I learned from experience.

 The strategies I describe are ones that worked for me and my students.
 Although I believe they're optimal and would work well for most people, there may be better strategies for you.

 ### General

 * Here's one of the big secrets you should know (and there aren't many): **There are no hard questions**.
-A standardized test, by definition, is a test created based on standards that are the same for everyone in the U.S. For example, the ACT<sup>®</sup> can't test calculus or advanced statistics on the math section because not everyone has access to calculus and advanced statistics courses.
+A standardized test, by definition, is a test created based on standards that are the same for everyone in the U.S. For example, the ACT can't test calculus or advanced statistics on the math section because not everyone has access to calculus and advanced statistics courses.
 The math section is limited to concepts everyone should have learned in high school.
 As such, there are no hard problems that you are incapable of figuring out as long as you understand the [basic concepts](#basics).
 It's important to keep in mind that you can always solve any Reading or Science question, and same for English and Math as long as you understand the basic concept(s) that question is testing.
-  * One way the ACT<sup>®</sup> imposes difficulty is by imposing strict time limits.
+  * One way the ACT imposes difficulty is by imposing strict time limits.
 Even if you understand all of the basic concepts so that you could solve every question, perhaps you haven't practiced enough to be able to solve every question quickly.
-  * Additionally, the ACT<sup>®</sup> tests basic knowledge, such as precalculus and below for math, in ways you may not be familiar with.
+  * Additionally, the ACT tests basic knowledge, such as precalculus and below for math, in ways you may not be familiar with.
 I show an example of this in the [math section below](#math).
 * Here's another big secret: Every question and correct answer must be **bulletproof*.
 This means that there must always be one unambiguously correct answer to every question.
-If there were more than one correct answer or even no correct answer, students would complain to the ACT<sup>®</sup> about their scores, and that’s something that ACT, Inc. doesn't want to deal with.
+If there were more than one correct answer or even no correct answer, students would complain to the ACT about their scores, and that’s something that ACT, Inc. doesn't want to deal with.
   * How can you apply this knowledge?
-Well, now you know that no matter how much the ACT<sup>®</sup> questions use terms like “most likely” and “best answer,” there is only one correct answer, and all other choices are wrong.
+Well, now you know that no matter how much the ACT questions use terms like “most likely” and “best answer,” there is only one correct answer, and all other choices are wrong.
 If you’re having trouble finding the right answer, look for the hole(s) in the incorrect answers; it’s guaranteed that there are hole(s) in every incorrect answer and no holes in the correct answer.
   * And don’t think like this either: “Well, this answer choice seems alright, but this other answer choice also seems ok.”
 That’s the wrong way to go about it.
 One of those is 100% right (assuming that you haven’t eliminated the right answer choice), and the other one is 100% wrong.
 This is a black-and-white test.
-* One last secret: For all sections (yes, even and especially in ACT<sup>®</sup> Math), you need to **read very precisely**.
+* One last secret: For all sections (yes, even and especially in ACT Math), you need to **read very precisely**.
 In all sections, there are questions that include words or short phrases that you must consider to answer the question correctly.
 These important phrases can also be found in the passages.
 You must learn to read fast enough to meet the strict time constraints but also precisely enough that you don’t glance over important details.
 * If you notice that you’re spending too much time on a single question, skip it because all questions are worth the same, regardless of difficulty.
 I usually work through about 90% of the questions on my first pass and then answer the rest on my second pass.
 * Bubble your answers efficiently.
-Efficient bubbling could save up to 2 minutes, roughly, and since you’re allowed only 35 minutes for both ACT<sup>®</sup> Reading and ACT<sup>®</sup> Science, that time is incredibly valuable.
+Efficient bubbling could save up to 2 minutes, roughly, and since you’re allowed only 35 minutes for both ACT Reading and ACT Science, that time is incredibly valuable.
 Doing a question in the test booklet and then bubbling in the answer immediately afterward wastes a lot of time because it requires that you physically move your hand over to the answer form and mentally switch tasks for every question.
 I find it much more efficient to complete an entire section and bubble all of my answers for that section in at the end of my first pass.
 Then, I'll do the unfinished questions during my second pass and bubble those in.
   * Of course, you could end up misbubbling, which could make you misbubble all succeeding answers as well.
 I prevent this by mentally telling myself, “1 is A, 2 is B, 3 is C…”
   * I bubbled like this for 8 practice tests and misbubbled only once (for a single question).
 * Process of elimination is obviously very useful.
 On most questions, there are one or two blatantly incorrect answers.
 On hard questions in which you have trouble deciding on the correct answer, eliminate those first.